Reaching to the sky

 Despite holding the highest of positions, Lady Lily’s office was quite typical quarters for her kind: soft, calming pastel colors, many windows and open spaces, smooth surfaces, great sheets of hanging translucent fabrics, a scattering of fine satin pillows and cushions, hanging pots of ivy and flowering vines, and of course, the emblem of the Order displayed prominently: a single all-seeing eye bordered by thorned rose vines.
 The Argenteus House provided its lineage with great wealth and luxury, but Lily preferred not to flaunt it in her workspace, electing to keep it as simple and modest as possible.
 One’s stature was only to be touted at the appropriate times… hence, why she preferred simple white cotton robes except on formal occasions.

 Lily herself was still radiantly beautiful at forty-eight years.
 Her hair was worn in a simple bun, the platinum color of her youth not so much whitened as turned silver as her family’s namesake, and the luminous green eyes she shared with Nadeshiko were as sharp as ever, disappearing into deep laugh lines whenever she smiled.
-A single, wide stripe began at her snout, climbed her forehead, and ran underneath her hairline.
-It then extended down her neck and back to the tip of her tail… another Argenteus family trademark, double or triple stripes being far more common.
+Parallel stripes of white fur began at her snout, extended up to her hairline, then down the back of her neck bordering her spine, finally widening into great strokes that painted the tip of her tail.
 The increased desk work that came with middle age had its effects on her figure, making her not quite as slender as she once was, but she made sure she remained fit enough to strap on the old white and chrome plates whenever the need should arise.
 Anyone who thought of her as old or soft would have that opinion corrected post-haste.

 Though both were strong-willed and famed for it, Lily was as warm and outgoing as her daughter was cold and prickly; were it not for the family resemblance, one would find it hard to believe they were related.
 With typical grace, she rose from her great hawthorn desk to embrace Nadeshiko as she strode in.
 “Little One, why such a face?” she said as she spread her arms wide.